-After we engage with a third party overseas, you have a responsibility to continue monitoring on-going activities and to report any concerns to the Company Bribery Officer.
+After we engage with a third party overseas, you have a responsibility to continue monitoring on-going activities and to report any concerns to the Company Anti-Bribery Officer.
 If you know or reasonably believe that a contravention of this policy has happened or is likely, you must report it and, if possible and appropriate, prevent the payment or promise of payment from occurring.

-10 ACQUISITIONS
+10. ACQUISITIONS

-Each time the Cohort Group acquire any business as a going concern, the due diligence associated with the proposed acquisition shall include investigation of the acquisition target's compliance with the Bribery Act 2010 and related laws and regulations.
+Each time the Cohort Group acquire any business as a going concern, the due diligence associated with the proposed acquisition shall include investigation of the acquisition target's compliance with the Bribery Act 2010, with the Regulamento Geral de Prevenção à Corrupção de 2021 and related laws and regulations.